Certified public accountant. Licensed registered nurse. Bar-certified attorney.

 If your goal is to teach elementary school, this credential is likely the most applicable to you.

-(You can learn more about earning an early childhood education degree in this blog article.)
+(You can learn more about earning an early childhood education degree)

 Single Subject Teaching Credential